 Use it once every three days to start.
 If it’s too drying them move it to once a week or mix it with a yummy creamy lotion like the Osea Eyes & Lips.

-For the face and neck I love the Neutrogena Rapid Repair Moisturizer Night ($14) serum which would go on before your regular night cream.
+For the face and neck I love the Neutrogena Rapid Repair Moisturizer Night which would go on before or be added to your regular night cream.

 But if you’re also in the market for a night cream then check out the Radha Beauty Retinol Moisturizer Cream for Face and Eye Area ($20).